GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/windows/index.md

 ## The current window

-Many functions in the extension system take an optional windowId parameter, which defaults to the current window.
+Many functions in the extension system take an optional `windowId` argument, which defaults to the current window.

 The _current window_ is the window that contains the code that is currently executing.
 It's important to realize that this can be different from the topmost or focused window.

-For example, say an extension creates a few tabs or windows from a single HTML file, and that the HTML file contains a call to [tabs.query][9].
+For example, say an extension creates a few tabs or windows from a single HTML file, and that the HTML file contains a call to [`tabs.query()`][9].
 The current window is the window that contains the page that made the call, no matter what the topmost window is.

 In the case of [service workers][10], the value of the current window falls back to the last active